The Huffencooper Guide to New Orleans

 Guy’s Po Boys makes some of the best po’boys we’ve had, with a super-friendly staff.
 The roast beef was the very best of those we’ve tried.

 Saba is chef Alon Shaya’s new restaurant after being forced out of his namesake place.
 Freshly made (never-ending) pita, served still inflated by steam, fresh hummus and other Israeli and Middle Eastern dishes.
-We had an amazing lunch there on our latest trip, instantly earning a spot on our future visits.
+Even something as simple as charred cabbage is amazing.

 If it’s summer, you must go to Hansen’s Sno-Bliz.
 It’s one of the oldest “snowball” stands in the city, open since 1939.
 The second generation of Hansens now run it, and have added some unusual “gourmet” flavors to the shop’s collection of all-housemade syrups.
 Andrew got half cardamom, half ginger one summer, while Cinnamon got rootbeer.
 Totally worth the wait in line.

 A short walk from the St. Charles streetcar line is Freret, named after the main street running through it between Napoleon and Jefferson.
 It’s off the tourist path almost entirely, with some great restaurants and bars.
 The Company Burger is a popular spot for fancy burgers, and Midway Pizza is really solid.
-Chicagoans who miss Hot Doug’s will enjoy Dat Dog, which also has locations on Magazine and in the French Quarter.
+Chicagoans who miss Hot Doug’s will enjoy Dat Dog, which also has locations on Magazine and on Frenchman.

 Beyond:

-Mona's is a Lebanese/Middle-Eastern mini chain in the city; if you like falafel and doulmas and the like, you'll love it.
+Mona's is a Lebanese/Middle-Eastern restaurant in Mid-City; if you like falafel and doulmas and the like, you'll love it.
 Lots of vegetarian options, too.
 Cinnamon still thinks about their sweet cinnamon tea.

 Juan’s Flying Burrito is another local chain that’s reliable, with many vegetarian options.